-Friday 21st September 2019 is the final opportunity to sit the Music Aptitude Test for Chancellor’s School.
-Here is some information about the upcoming test.
+Here is some information about the upcoming tests that take place in July 2022 for 2023 admissions.
 Very best of luck to all students sitting this test.
 We provide training materials that help familiarise you with the style of test that you will hear on the day.
 We also offer 1-to-1 Lessons to help prepare you for the test.

 The musical aptitude test is in two parts.
 All students who apply under this criterion will be invited to sit a written aptitude test in music.
 The test does not require any formal knowledge of musical theory.
 Exact timings for the test will be sent via post before the exam.
 If the school are unable to accommodate all applicants on that date further date will be arranged.